Mxmtoon

 Maia began self-releasing songs in secret in 2017, before the size of her online presence became too substantial to conceal.
-In addition to involvement with music, Maia is a streamer on Twitch, has made a podcast, and has released two graphic novels.
-She has collaborated with artists such as Cavetown and Chloe Moriondo, and resides in Brooklyn, New York City.
+In addition to involvement with music, Maia is a streamer on Twitch, has made a podcast, has released two graphic novels, and provided protagonist Alex Chen's singing voice in Life Is Strange: True Colors.
+She has collaborated with artists such as Carly Rae Jepsen, Cavetown, and Chloe Moriondo, and resides in Nashville, Tennessee.

 Early life

 Maia was born on July 9, 2000, in Oakland, California; she grew up near Lake Merritt.
 Her mother is Chinese-American, and her father is German and Scottish.
 While at school, she enjoyed taking art and architecture classes.
 She became interested in music from a young age; her brother took violin lessons, and in first grade, Maia joined him.
 A few years later, she began playing classical cello and trumpet.

 In fifth grade, she auditioned for her school rock band.
-Expecting to audition for cello, she was instead asked to sing Oasis' song "Wonderwall," and ended up joining as a vocalist, where she recalls singing "The Middle" by Jimmy Eat World.
+Expecting to audition for cello, she was instead asked to sing Oasis' song "Wonderwall", and ended up joining as a vocalist, where she recalls singing "The Middle" by Jimmy Eat World.
 In sixth grade, she began playing guitar, learning in part from her father.

 Maia first coined the name "mxmtoon" on her Instagram account, where she drew cartoon sketches.
 She started a YouTube channel in September 2013, and began playing the ukulele in middle school.
 She wrote her first song at age 13.

 Career

 2017–2018: Plum Blossom

 Maia began self-releasing songs on YouTube under the online alias "mxmtoon" in 2017; the name is derived from her initials.
 Although she started her career secretly, subsequent growth of her online presence compelled her to disclose her activity in this field to her family.
 Her early oeuvre was recorded with GarageBand in her parents' guest bedroom, and percussion tracks were created with found objects such as hair straighteners.
 After initially attempting to write comedy songs, she began writing in a confessional style.

-Her 2017 collaboration with lo-fi producer Peachy, "Falling for U," became an early signature song; it has since garnered more than three hundred million streams on Spotify.
-In 2018, Maia released her debut EP, Plum Blossom; It was accompanied by the "Plum Blossom Tour," scheduled for the March of the following year.
+Her 2017 collaboration with lo-fi producer Peachy, "Falling for U", became an early signature song; it has since garnered more than three hundred million streams on Spotify.
+In 2018, Maia released her debut EP, Plum Blossom; It was accompanied by the "Plum Blossom Tour", scheduled for the March of the following year.
 While it was initially scheduled for five US shows with fellow Californian singer-songwriter Khai Dreams in March 2019, it sold out and was extended to include additional concerts in North America and Europe, including opening appearances for bedroom pop YouTuber Cavetown.

 After high school, Maia took a gap year by postponing college to focus on her music.
 She was planning to study architecture after graduating from high school, until her music went viral in April 2018.